Ski touring: a short guide. What it is and how to get started

 That said, one should not be frightened!
 If you know the best safety practices and go out in a group, ski mountaineering becomes a super fun and rewarding discipline.

-Ski touring equipment and clothing
+Ski mountaineering equipment and clothing

-- Ski mountaineeringboots;
+- Ski mountaineering boots;

 - Helmet

-- Crampons, crampons, ice axe and rope
+- Campons, crampons, ice axe and rope

-- A backpack that is spacious enough
+- A fairly spacious backpack

 If you want to try your first ski mountaineering experience, Holidoit has experiences that are right for you.
-We suggest trying it out in the two queen destinations of winter activities-Livigno and Cortina d'Ampezzo.
+We suggest trying it out in the two queen destinations of winter activities: Livigno and Cortina d’Ampezzo.

 Find Holidoit on: